-Fixed asset class Depreciation rate
+Depreciation rate

-Buildings 2.5%
+2.5 - 7.2%

-Office equipment 5 - 40%
+5 - 40%

-Motor vehicles 15 - 25%
+15 - 25%

 At the end of each annual reporting period, the depreciation method, useful life and residual value of each asset is reviewed.
 Any revisions are accounted for prospectively as a change in estimate.